B2B Marketing Attribution for Beginners

 So, your attribution framework must live in that database.
 It’s non-negotiable.
 If you haven’t implemented a CRM yet, do so and then return to this article.

-This also ensures that sales and marketing align.
-Making joint efforts much smoother.
+This also ensures that sales and marketing align, making joint efforts much smoother.

 2. Mapping too few marketing channels